Marekkon5/beatporttagger/README.md

 Simple Python app to update your audio tags & cover with data from Beatport using scrapping (no paid API).

+# WARNING: Deprecated
+This app has been deprecated for OneTagger, because we wanted to unify all the taggers.
+[Github Repository](https://github.com/Marekkon5/onetagger), [Website](https://onetagger.github.io/).

 ![Screenshot](https://raw.githubusercontent.com/Marekkon5/beatporttagger/main/assets/screenshot.jpg)

 # Compatibility